 “Using video to disclose forward-looking information: The effect of non-verbal cues on investors’ judgments” (with Lisa Koonce and Kim Mendoza)

 Available for download at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2942245

-Nicole and her husband, Joe, enjoy exploring Pittsburgh’s different neighborhoods, attending sporting events, and trying new restaurants.
+Nicole, her husband Joe, and her son Ashton enjoy exploring Pittsburgh’s different neighborhoods, attending Pitt sporting events, and trying new restaurants.